 Placeholders for the Major and Minor

-You can use our placeholders to dynamically encode into the Major and Minor either:
+You can use our placeholders to dynamically encode either the serial number or the IP address of the terminal into the Major and Minor, depending on whether you are using cloud or local communications.

 -

-The serial number of the terminal – if you are using cloud-based communication with the Terminal API.
-For this, set:
+Encode the serial number of the terminal if you are using cloud communications:

 -

-The IP address of the terminal – if you are using local communication with the Terminal API.
+Encode the IP address of the terminal if you are using local communications.
 Here, the placeholder also depends on your network interface.
 For example, if you are using the first Ethernet interface, set Major to ${IPH:ETH0}, and Minor to ${IPL:ETH0}.

 Get the serial number